-How Steve Jobs "did it"
+How Steve Jobs Did "It"

-The YouTube video above is a clear demonstration of how and why Steve Jobs was so successful.
+The YouTube video below is a clear demonstration of how and why Steve Jobs was so successful.
 And there are lessons here from which every presenter — and indeed every leader — can learn.

 First, Mr. Jobs matched the needs of his audience with his business objectives.
 In this example, he clearly defines the future direction of Apple computers for developers, and how that direction will influence the ways in which developers can support Apple's hardware with meaningful products.

 Third, he minimizes the visual aids he uses.
 While one could make the case that one or two of the visuals did not add value (were the binoculars really necessary?), most did not distract from what was being said, and indeed directly supported his objectives.
-Rather than bombarding the audience with words on a screen, he minimized the number of words and carefully selected a few images that help the audience follow his ideas.
+Rather than bombarding the audience with words on a screen, he minimizes the number of words and carefully selects a few images that help the audience follow his ideas.

 And that is the true test of presentation success.
 If you’d like to test the power of this approach, watch the YouTube video now, and see if you can explain his vision to a colleague tomorrow morning over coffee in relaxed conversation.